Synchronization of multiple rigid body systems: a survey: Attitude synchronization of multiple rigid body systems

 where $s_{ij}=1-\langle\mathbf{x}_{i},\mathbf{x}_{j}\rangle$ and $f_{ij}: \mathbb{R}\rightarrow \mathbb{R}$ is a real analytic function satisfying the following condition: i) $f_{i j}>0$; ii) $f_{i j}=f_{j i}$; and iii) $\left(n-2+s_{i j}\right) s_{i j} f_{i j}-\left(2-s_{i j}\right) s_{i j}^2 f_{i j}^{\prime}>0$ for all $s_{i j} \in(0,2]$ and all $\{i, j\} \in \mathcal{E}$.
 By embedding the sphere $\mathbb{S}^{n}$ in $\mathbb{R}^{n+1}$, the extension function $U: (\mathbb{R}^{n+1})^{N}\rightarrow \mathbb{R}$ can be given by

 Then, the control protocol can be obtained by

 where $ \nabla_i $ denotes $\nabla_{\mathbf{x}_{i}}$.

-It can be shown that when the protocol (\ref{sphere}) is utilized, the almost global consensus on $n$-sphere, $n\in \mathbb{N}\setminus \{1\}$.
+It can be shown that when the protocol (\ref{sphere}) is utilized, the almost global consensus on $n$-sphere, $n\in \mathbb{N}\setminus \{1\}$ is reached.
 To show this result, the first step is to prove that the consensus set $\mathcal{C}$ is asymptotically stable.
 This fact can be obtained since the right hand side of (\ref{dyanmic_sphere}) points toward the geodesically convex hull of $\{\mathbf{x}_{j}| j\in \mathcal{N}_{j}\}$ on $\mathbb{S}^{n}$.
 The second step is to prove the instability of the undesired equilibrium points on $\mathbb{S}^{n}$.
 This fact is derived by using the linearized around the equilibrium points and due to the property of the gain function $f_{ij}$.
 Then, combining these facts, the almost global consensus results can be obtained.
+This analysis procedure is also suitable for consensus problems on more general manifolds.

 The attitude of rigid bodies is an element in the special orthogonal group, i.e., $\mathbb{SO}(3)$.
 More generally, it can be considered as a smooth manifold.
-In \onlinecite{2013_TAC_Tron}, a distributed consensus algorithm with the states lying in a Riemannian manifold is proposed for a multi-agent system.
-The idea of the algorithm is to formulate the consensus problem as an optimization problem and define the cost function on Riemannian manifold which describes the disagreement of distances for multi-agent systems.
-The cost function on Riemanian manifold is given as
+A distributed consensus algorithm with the states lying in a Riemannian manifold is proposed for a multi-agent system \cite{2013_TAC_Tron}.
+The idea of the algorithm is to formulate the consensus problem as an optimization problem and define the cost function on Riemannian manifold, which describes the disagreement of distances for multi-agent systems.
+The cost function on Riemannian manifold is given as

-where $\mathbf{x}_{i}\in \mathcal{M}$, $\mathcal{M}$ denotes a Riemannian manifold and $d(\mathbf{x}_i, \mathbf{x}_j)$ is the geodesic distance between $\mathbf{x}_i$ and $\mathbf{x}_j$.
+where $\mathbf{x}_{i}\in \mathcal{M}$, $\mathcal{M}$ denotes a Riemannian manifold, and $d(\mathbf{x}_i, \mathbf{x}_j)$ is the geodesic distance between $\mathbf{x}_i$ and $\mathbf{x}_j$.
 The distributed algorithm of each node is obtained through Riemannian gradient descent.
 The update rule of each agent is obtained by calculating the gradient of $\varphi$ with respect to $\mathbf{x}_{i}$ as follows,